basharatali122/devTinder/homework.md

 -install jsonwebtoken
 -In login API , After email and password validation create a JWT token and send it to user -read the cookies inside your profile API and find logged in user

+-userAuth Middleware
+-Add the userAuth middle ware in profile API and a ne sendConnectionRequest Api -Set the expiry of JWT Token and cookies to 7 dasy